Who Has the Right to File a Wrongful Death Claim or Lawsuit?

 5. Administrator or Administratrix: If the person died without a will, anyone may ask the court to be appointed as administrator or administratrix of the estate of the decedent and then file suit in the name of the estate.
 If more than one person applies to be administrator or administratrix, the court will appoint the most qualified individual after considering such factors as the relationship between the applicant and the decedent, the abilities of the applicants, etc.

-Under Tennessee law, only one wrongful death suit may be brought.
+Under Tennessee law, only one wrongful death suit may be brought, which is why there is an order of priority.
 If multiple individuals file suit, the court will consolidate the cases and make a determination of who will control the litigation.
 Generally, the court will give the most weight to the rights of priority as set forth in the statute.
 The court will also consider other factors such as the relationship between the applicant and the decedent, the abilities of the applicants, who filed suit first, etc.

 Two other things bear mentioning: (1) the person who has priority to bring the suit is the person who selects a lawyer to pursue the claim; (2) the person who has the right to bring a lawsuit does not determine who has a right to damages.
 Indeed, the person who ultimately gets the right to bring the suit may or may not be able receive any portion of the money awarded by any settlement or judgment.
 This page outlines the persons entitled to the proceeds of a wrongful death suit.